-If an "!" mark appears on the Device Manager window, remove the software driver and then reinstall it.
+If an "!" mark appears on the Device Manager tab in the System Properties dialog box, remove the software driver and then reinstall it.
 You do not need to shut down the computer before inserting or removing a PC Card.

 Do not force a PC Card into the slot.
 It may damage the connector pins.
 If you have difficulty inserting a PC Card, check that you are inserting the PC Card in the correct direction.
 See the manual supplied with your PC Card for more information on use.